Sigmmma/c20/EDITORS.md

 # page.
 thanksIndex: true
 # If provided, adds sections on the page listing all tag types for a particular
 # engine version.
-We only have data for h1.
-The "purpose" column of the
+The "purpose" column of the generated table comes from the
-# generated table comes from the tag YAML files containing structural comments.
+# tag YAML files containing structural comments...for now.
+tagIndex:
-tagIndex: "h1"
+  game: "h1"
+  groupId: true
+  parent: false
 # If true, causes the page to be excluded from the search index.
 Use this for
 # pages which are unlikely to be searched for specifically so they don't
 # clutter the results of more typical searches.